sharno/qshr/PLAN.md

 ### Command/Pipeline API

 - Break compatibility to rename `Command::read`/`Pipeline::read` to clearer names (`stdout_text` or similar) and have `run` return `ExitStatus` for better inspection.
-- Provide a `cmd!` macro for literal commands that builds `Command` instances with less boilerplate.

 ### Shell Core Improvements